Software development roles supported by VSTS and TFS

 - Install and manage extensions (install custom or Marketplace extensions)

-To get started, see Account Management.
+To get started, see Organization Management.

 Responsible for installing, upgrading, and maintaining an on-premises TFS deployment.
 Tasks include:

 - Install TFS

 - Manage database backups